 Do you find yourself paralyzed with trying to decide between granite and quartz countertops?

 Today we’re going to give you some pointers to make a good choice between these two heavyweight contenders.
 Although Quartz is making some inroads, Granite is still the undisputed champion of the countertop world.
-It is the most popular countertop by far, that gets used in kitchens today.
+Nowadays, it is the most popular countertop used for the kitchen.

 Because Granite is quarried out of the earth and then sliced up into the pieces that we see and use, and familiar with countertops it’s really important that you actually go to the warehouse and pick the slab that will get used in your house.